AshwinSuperNova/designpatterns/structural design patterns/proxy design pattern/README.md

 Definition
-The Proxy design pattern provides a surrogate or placeholder for another object to control access to it.
-This pattern is used to create a representative object that controls access to another object, which may be remote, expensive to create, or require secure access.
+The Proxy design pattern is a structural design pattern that provides an object that acts as a substitute for a real service object used by a client.
+A proxy controls access to the original object, allowing you to perform something either before or after the request gets to the original object.

-Scenario
-Imagine you are developing a weather application that fetches weather forecasts from an external weather service.
-Fetching the forecast can be time-consuming and resource-intensive.
-To optimize this, you can use the Proxy pattern to cache the weather forecast for 24 hours, so repeated requests within this period return the cached data instead of making a new request to the real weather service.
+Scenario: Image Viewer
+Imagine you are developing an image viewer application that allows users to view, resize, and get the dimensions of images.
+Loading high-resolution images can be resource-intensive and time-consuming, especially if you have a large number of images.
+Additionally, you might want to defer loading these images and performing operations on them until they are actually needed by the user.

+To address this, you can use the Proxy design pattern to manage these images efficiently.